 One cleanse a day is enough to effectively wash away excess oil and bacteria from your skin’s surface.
 Use warm, not hot water.
 We all know what happens to an oily pan when it hits hot water versus cooler water.
 Hot water wipes out all oils and you don’t want that.
 If your skin doesn’t have enough oil to nourish it, it will simply signal your body’s oil glands to secrete more, making your problem a hundred times worse.

 Similarly, don’t scour your face with harsh scrubbing.
-Gently exfoliate with a cleanser like this one raved about by thousands of women on our Facebook page.
-Don’t let makeup buildup overnight to cause pore blockages and in turn, breakouts.
+Gently exfoliate with a wash rag and don’t let makeup buildup overnight to cause pore blockages and in turn, breakouts.
 Even when you’re tired, cleanse that face girl!

 2. Brush Your Face